CLNEulalia/Heroku-Atlas-Deployment/README.md

 ### Deployment in 20 Easy Steps

 Deployment is essentially an exercise in following directions.
 Follow the step-by-step instructions below to deploy your Todo App.
-Pay attention to the notes and hints following each prompt!
+Pay attention to the notes following each prompt!
 Fully read each prompt (including the notes) before executing each step.

 #### Set up Heroku